toladata/Knowledgebase/en/12-learn-toladata/about-this-course.md

 In this course you will come across different content types, like videos, practice exercises on TolaData, quizzes and suggested readings.
 Get to know them all!

 ##### Videos
+Most of our content is delivered through short video tutorials and product screencasts.
+They're subtitled in English, but if you want you can enable auto translated

 ##### Practice